mmartinezluis/hotel-booking/README.md

 The app counts with a Trending page, which features the top-three most reserved hotels in the app.
 You can login to the app via email and password or using your Gmail account.

 ## Deployment
 Hotel Booking has yet been deployed to production as I'm going to use it as an opportunity to learn and use infrastructure as code tools, CI/CD tools, and containerization tools (Terraform, Kafka, Docker, Kuberetes), and apply software architecture design principles to make a higly-avialable and higly-scalable system in the cloud.

+## Demo
-In the mean time, you can find here rich [demo images](https://github.com/mmartinezluis/hotel-booking/issues/1) and a [video walkthrough](https://www.youtube.com/watch?v=p1-Fz3bk0QE&t=7s) of the app.
+You can find here rich [demo images](https://github.com/mmartinezluis/hotel-booking/issues/1) and a [video walkthrough](https://www.youtube.com/watch?v=p1-Fz3bk0QE&t=7s) of the app.

 ## Developing Locally
 To run the app in your machine, first make sure you have Rails installed.
 Then: